 Modern Slavery Statement

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the National Film and Television School’s slavery and human trafficking statement for the financial year ending 31 July 2023.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the National Film and Television School’s slavery and human trafficking statement for the financial year ending 31 July 2024.

 Introduction

 The National Film and Television School is committed to working with our supply chain to acquire goods, services and works without causing harm to others.
-This statement relates to the period 1 August 2022 to 31 July 2023, which is the financial year of the School.
+This statement relates to the period 1 August 2023 to 31 July 2024, which is the financial year of the School.
 It sets out the steps that the School has taken in this financial year to ensure that slavery and human trafficking is not taking place in any of its supply chains or in any part of its own business.

 Organisational structure

 The School’s core business is teaching, learning and research.
-We have a student population of approximately 800 attending our full time Master’s and postgraduate diploma courses, part-time diploma courses and certificate courses.
+We have a student population of over 800 attending our full time Master’s and postgraduate diploma courses, part-time diploma courses and certificate courses.
 We also have in excess of 2,000 participants per annum who attend CPD-focused short courses at our main campus in Beaconsfield and across our regional hubs in Glasgow, Leeds and Cardiff.

-The School employs approximately 132 FTE staff.
+The School employs approximately 144 staff.

-In the financial year 2022/2023, the School’s turnover was £22m.
+In the financial year 2023/2024, the School’s turnover was £24m.

 Our supply chain